 Feel free to click into each of the channels for more details, the social section breaks down your social media channels even further so you can see which social channel is your best referrer.

-- Organic traffic is users finding your articles via search engines like Google by searching for queries (what we call longtail keywords) that are associated with your content.
+- Organic traffic is users finding your articles via search engines like Google by searching for queries that are associated with your content.

 - Social is your social media marketing (here you can also find Pinterest traffic)

 - Direct is where users have headed straight to pages on your website/pathway of referral cannot be identified

 - Referral is an interesting one as this is where you will find traffic from your off-page SEO efforts – your backlinks